 Family-run art and framing shop in Hilsea to close its doors for the last time after 41 years in business

-A FRAMING and art shop that has served the community since the 1980s is closing, as the owner has decided it’s ‘the right time’ to retire.
+A FRAMING and art shop that has been putting its customers in the picture since the 1980s is closing, as the owner has decided it’s ‘the right time’ to retire.

-Toms Framing on London Rd, Hilsea has provided the community with framing services, art materials and artwork for the last 41 years, but owner Suzanne Brown, 66, from Bosham, has decided it’s time to retire and said ‘it’s the end of an era.’
+Toms Framing on London Rd, Hilsea has provided framing services, art materials and artwork for 41 years, but owner Suzanne Brown, 66, from Bosham, has decided it’s time to retire and said ‘it’s the end of an era.’

-Her father started the business in 1980 and also owned The Fareham Gallery in West Street, Fareham, that Suzanne’s brother runs.
-The business was passed down to Suzanne when her father retired in the mid 1980s, and her son Tom, 39, has worked in the shop since he was a teenager.
+Her father started the business in 1980 and also owned The Fareham Gallery in West Street, Fareham, which Suzanne’s brother runs.
+The business was passed down to Suzanne when her father retired in the mid-1980s, and her son Tom, 39, has worked in the shop since he was a teenager.

 Suzanne said: ‘It’s fascinating, we’ve had some lovely pictures and family history things, lots of sentimental things which once they’re framed, it gives them a whole new lease of life.’

-She hopes that the business has had a positive impact on the community, and said that customers have said they will be sad to see them go.
+She hopes that the business has had an asset to the community, and said that customers have said they will be sad to see them go.

 Read More